 - Take advantage of all the times the sun shines.
 Try to go out and be active while the sun is out.
 Not every winter day is going to be dark and gloomy.
 Even if it is cold, bundle up and exercise outdoors, you will be surprised at how awake and alive you will feel playing outdoors in the sun.

 - Try yoga.
 Yoga is great for getting your blood flowing and will greatly help with boosting your mood.
 In addition, you will stretch out all your sore spots which will leave you feeling fresh, relaxed, and rejuvenated.
-What's great about this is that you can join a yoga class or do it at home.

 - Start your own home gym.
 Getting to the gym while fighting the cold outside can feel like a hassle and a chore.
 Watch and follow a workout DVD, or maybe invest in a treadmill or elliptical.
 You can even download free workout guides from the web!
-Whatever you do, be creative and find an exercise that you enjoy doing.
-Dedicate 15-30min per day to get your body moving!

 What are the winter physical activities that you can do?